How to Choose an Advisor

-Chartered Financial Analyst (CFA): The premier credential in investment analysis and portfolio management, the CFA charter recognizes the completion of a rigorous multi-year series of examinations with notoriously low pass rates.
+Chartered Financial Analyst (CFA): The premier credential in investment analysis and portfolio management, the CFA charter recognizes the completion of a rigorous multi-year series of examinations.
 Earning the CFA charter requires a minimum of four years of work experience in the field of investment management.
-After earning the charter, CFA charterholders stay current in the investment field through local societies and continuing education, including the latest investment research published quarterly in The Financial Analysts Journal, one of the top research and practitioner journals in the field of finance.
+After earning the charter, CFA charterholders stay current in the investment field through local societies and continuing education, including the latest investment research published quarterly in the Financial Analysts Journal, one of the top research and practitioner journals in the field of finance.

 Certified Financial Planner (CFP): Like the CFA charter, earning the CFP designation requires formal education, testing, and experience.
 Maintaining the designation requires 30 hours of continuing education every two years.
 Unlike the CFA charter, the focus of the CFP is more on financial planning than on investment analysis and portfolio management.
 Still, it is a widely respected credential and might be a good fit for you and your needs.
 The credential is governed by the Financial Planning Standards Board.
 Note that the CFP credential is widely used by both fee-only advisors and commission-based brokers, so that remains an important consideration, as discussed below.